Srinithyee/Microprocessor-Lab/README.md

 # Microprocessor-Lab
-As a part of sem 5
+A collection of all alps using 8086 and 8051 written as a part of my 5th semester.